mnindrazaka/mnindrazaka/content/react-hooks-flow.md

 {{< figure src="/images/post/react-hooks-flow.jpg" caption="Photo by [Mike Lewis HeadSmart Media](https://unsplash.com/photos/waAAaeC9hns)" >}}

-Before we enter the world of function component, we have class component instead.
-On that type of component, we have component lifecycle method.
-Thats make us understand whats going on in our component.
+Before we enter the world of function components, we have a class component instead.
+On that type of component, we have the component lifecycle method.
+That makes us understand what is going on in our component.
 So, here is the order of lifecycle method in a component :

+{{< figure src="/images/post/component-lifecycle-functions.png" caption="Photo by [Rangle](https://rangle.github.io/react-training/react-lifecycles/)" >}}

 ### Mount Phase :

-Mount phase is the phase that happen when component is rendered at the first time.
-Here is whats happen when a component is mounting :
+Mount phase is the phase that happens when a component is rendered for the first time.
+Here is what happens when a component is mounting :

 #### 1. componentWillMount

-Before React render the component, it will run special method called `componentWillMount`
+Before React render the component, it will run a special method called `componentWillMount`

 #### 2. render

-After that, React will run render method in the component to get React object component, compare the result with previous object and get the difference, after that, it will apply the difference to the DOM and paint it to the screen
+React will run the render method in the component to get React object component, compare the result with the previous object and get the difference, after that, it will apply the difference to the DOM and paint it to the screen

 #### 3. componentDidMount

-Component is mounted, and showed in the screen, after that, React will run special method called `componentDidMount`
+The component is mounted, and showed on the screen, after that, React will run a special method called `componentDidMount`

 ### Update Phase :

-Update phase is happen when a component is rerendered, whatever its rerendered because of changes of the props, changes of the state, or because the parent component is rerendered.
-Here is what happen when a component is updating
+Update phase happens when a component is rerendered, whatever it rerendered because of changes of the props, changes of the state, or because the parent component is rerendered.
+Here is what happens when a component is updating

 #### 1. componentWillReceiveProps

-When component start to update, it will run method called `componentWillReceiveProps`, this step is where component receive the next props that will be given on the next render
+When the component starts to update, it will run a method called `componentWillReceiveProps`, this step is where the component receives the next props that will be given on the next render

 #### 2. shouldComponentUpdate

-Before actually update the component, React will run a method called `shouldComponentUpdate`, in this method, we have to return a boolean that indicate whether the component should be update or not.
+Before actually update the component, React will run a method called `shouldComponentUpdate`, in this method, we have to return a boolean that indicates whether the component should be an update or not.
 So, basically, we can cancel component update in this method

 #### 3. componentWillUpdate

-After we decide to update the component in `shouldComponentUpdate`, React will run a method called `componentWillUpdate`, this method will be run before the update actually happen
+After we decide to update the component in `shouldComponentUpdate`, React will run a method called `component will update`, this method will be run before the update actually happen

 #### 4. render

-After that, React will run render method in the component to get React object component, compare the result with previous object and get the difference, after that, it will apply the difference to the DOM and paint it to the screen
+React will run the render method in the component to get React object component, compare the result with the previous object and get the difference, after that, it will apply the difference to the DOM and paint it to the screen

 #### 5. componentDidUpdate

 So the component is updated and we can see the changes on the screen.
-After component updated, React will run a method called `componentDidUpdate`, so we can do something after a component updated
+After the component updated, React will run a method called `componentDidUpdate`, so we can do something after a component updated

 ### Unmount Phase :

-Unmount phase happen when component is removed from DOM.
-Here is whats happen
+Unmount phase happens when a component is removed from DOM.
+Here is what happens

 #### 1. componentWillUnmount

 Before react remove the component from virtual dom, it will run a special method called `componentWillUnmount`

-The method name is so clear to explain the lifecycle of a component when its in mount, update, and unmount phase.
-But how about in function component ? does function component has lifecycle ? well, lets talk about it
+The method name is so clear to explain the lifecycle of a component when it is in the mount, update, and unmount phase.
+But how about in function component? does the function component has a lifecycle? well, let's talk about it

 ### What is Hook Flow

-Function component has "lifecycle" too, but we not call it "lifecycle", instead, we call it hook flow.
-Function component still have the same phase like class component, but instead off calling lifecycle method on each phase, function component will call useEffect and useLayoutEffect hook on each phase.
-So lets explain it one by one
+Function component has "lifecycle" too, but we do not call it "lifecycle", instead, we call it hooks flow.
+Function components still have the same phase as the class component, but instead of calling the lifecycle method on each phase, the function component will call useEffect and useLayoutEffect hook on each phase.
+So let's explain it one by one

 {{< figure src="/images/post/hook-flow.png" caption="Photo by [donavon](https://github.com/donavon/hook-flow)" >}}

 ### Mount Phase

-Mount phase is the phase that happen when component is rendered at the first time.
-Here is whats happen when a component is mounting :
+Mount phase is the phase that happens when a component is rendered for the first time.
+Here is what happens when a component is mounting :

 #### 1. Run lazy initializers